quickgrid/pytorch-diffusion/README.md

 Only slow sampling is implemented so far with both train and test timesteps equal to `T`.
 It may require atleast an hour or two to generate something recognizable based on dataset.
 Only `64 x 64` resolution is tested.

-### Instructions

-For gradient accumulation `batch_size * accumulation_iters` is the actual minibatch size.
-If code `batch_size = 2` and `accumulation_iters = 16` then minibatch size for gradient calculation is 32.

-Parent folder path should be provided in `dataset_path`.
-Inside it must be one or more folder with images.
-These folders are used as class information.

-For fast training it is best to first resize to expected size and remove corrupted, low res images with tools in this repo.

 ### Results